serverless/enterprise/docs/insights.md

 ## Prerequisites

 - Enterprise Plugin must be installed ([new app](./getting-started.md#install-the-enterprise-plugin), [updating](./update.md))
-- Serverless Framework Version 1.3.7 or greater
+- Serverless Framework version 1.3.7 or greater
 - Services must run in AWS US East
+- Functions must be using the nodejs runtime

 ## Installing